NoahBRostant/V.I.V.I.A/README.md

 ```

 ## Installation
-1. Clone the repository or download the project: 2.
-Ensure you have the complete folder structure as outlined above.
+1. Clone the repository or download the project:
+    - Ensure you have the complete folder structure as outlined above.
-3. Install Python: If not already installed, download and install Python.
+3. Install Python: If not already installed, ![download and install Python.
-4. Set up a virtual environment (recommended):Navigate to the project directory in your terminal.
+4. Set up a virtual environment](https://www.python.org/downloads/) (recommended):Navigate to the project directory in your terminal.
 5. Run python -m venv venv to create a virtual environment.
 6. Activate the environment:
     - Windows: venv\Scripts\activate
     - macOS/Linux: source venv/bin/activate
 7. Install dependencies:
     - Ensure you are in the project directory where the requirements folder is located.
 8. Run pip install -r requirements/requirements.txt to install the required Python packages.

 ## Usage